akirasosa/aws-handson/vpc/step01/README.md

 * Plan and Apply.
 * Confirm that the instance belongs to default Security Group (sg).

-Instance is automatically assigned default sg.
+Instance is automatically assigned to default sg.

 ## Security Group